 About ESTEC Test Centre

 Satellites are expensive, and once in orbit they cannot be fixed.
 This is why a satellite must be tested thoroughly before it is sent to space.
 For example, the severe vibrations experienced during a launch are simulated in the ESA Test Centre at ESTEC.
 The satellite is also exposed to the tremendous noise a launcher generates to make sure that it will not be damaged during the launch.

-In the space simulation facility, test engineers expose the satellite to the vacuum conditions and the extreme temperatures of space for weeks at a time.
-This activity checks whether the satellite will continue to function properly in these conditions.
-Intensive testing goes on for months until ESA is convinced that the satellite is capable of performing well for the whole of its planned lifetime.
+In the space simulation facility, test engineers expose the satellite to the vacuum conditions and the extreme temperatures in space for several weeks.
+This checks whether the satellite will continue to function properly under these extreme conditions.
+Intensive testing goes on for months, until ESA is convinced that the satellite is capable of performing well for the whole of its planned lifetime.

-The ESTEC Test Centre is a unique environment with state-of-the-art facilities.
-It is serviced by highly-trained staff who work in close interaction with European industry.
-Support is available to address and solve projects particular issues, problems and future developments.
+The ESA Test Centre at ESTEC is a unique environment with state-of-the art facilities.
+It is serviced by highly trained staff, who work in close interaction with European industry.
+Support is available to address and solve project particular issues, problems and future developments.
 The ESA Test Centre is operated by European Test Services (ETS) onbehalf of ESA.

 Gaetan.Piret @ esa.int